KaralineGlazier/CalculateJobMoney/README.md

 ## Code Example
-This code snippet displays the information for the money made in a week.
+This code snippet is a method in the TestJob class.
+It displays the information for the money made in a week.
 It uses the methods in the Job class to make the calculations for the week.
 ```
 public static void weeklyStats(Job week) {
 		System.out.println("Hours worked: " + week.getHours());